 In church work I acted as Sunday school teacher in Draper for many years, was Choir Sec. for Brother Morris, acted as a teacher in M.I.A., worked on the Old Folks Committee for years in Draper, was called on often to sit up with the sick and the dead often helped sewing for the dead.
 In June 5, 1928 I was chosen as a first counselor to Sophie Bateman in Midvale 2nd ward Relief Society, was set apart as President September 14, 1930, released April 1, 1934, acted as magazine agent for 3 years, have acted as class leader in theology since September 1938.
 I have been an active worker in Genealogy Committee since 1926 and was a class leader for 1 year.
 I have had charge of Jr. baptismal asst with temple record work and have helped several families get their records in order and anything in general under Genealogy work.
 I have worked on old folks committee for 10 years.
 In missionary work I have had 1 brother Fred fill a 2 yr mission in Den. & Norway in the year 1911-1913.
 While in Norway he was president of the Trondhyem Conference, his wife Hulda Garff joined him and spent 3 months in the mission.
 My daughter Gen. filled a short term mission in the Eastern States of 3 months in 1938.

-I have had the privilege of doing work in the Logan and Manti temples in the Salt Lake Temple.
+I have had the privilege of doing work in the Logan and Manti temples in the Salt Lake Temple .
 I have done sealing for the dead.
 During the year 1898, I acted as post master in Draper.
 My brother Fred being P.M. had sent in his resignation and had accepted another position so I was put in as Assistant, until he reported his release that took exactly one year before another PM was appointed and ready to take charge.
 During the years 1900-1905, I worked as dress maker for Walker Bros. and Aurbachs, also as waist fitter for N.M.Hamilton a Ladies ready to wear shop, while working for Walkers, they gave me the credit of speaking and understanding my language, this came about by my overhearing a Swedish woman having trouble making herself understood, I went to her asst., the woman in charge of the dress making dept. watched me and was rather amused.
 A few days later another woman who spoke quite broken was looking for a girl that worked in the alteration dept. was having trouble finding her, so they sent for me, after that if anyone had any trouble making themselves understood 1st thing you’d hear would be get Miss Mickelsen she understands any language.

+I was married the 26 September 1906 at Provo , Utah .
+We had a tailor shop did cleaning and pressing at 89 North Academy Ave.
 During the winter my husband was laid up with rheumatism.
 The doctor told him he would have to get away from indoor work if he wanted to regain his health, so we moved to Draper where we leased an acre and tried raising fruit, here our first child Lois was born.
 In October 1908 we moved as the owners of this place decided to come back.
 In February 1909 we bought the Chas.
 Peterson place at Draper, here four of our children were born, Erma, Gen, Harold, and Clara.
 In September 1915 we moved to Midvale, the house where we now live here 3 more children were born, Arthur, Beatrice and Arvid.
 Arthur died when 3 weeks of pneumonia, funeral services were held at the home and he was buried at the Draper cemetery.
 Four of my daughters are married, all have been married in the temple and in the church work the girls have all been active.
 Lois was Relief Society Secretary for years, councilor in MIA Stake secretary in Genealogy.
 Erma married at 20 was not religious inclined but had acted as RR visiting teacher at Crescent, also in M.I.A.
 Gen has always worked full capacity in anything and everything, teacher in missionary class and others in S.S.
 President and counselor and teacher in M.I.A .
 Clara was a secretary in Genea in this ward when she went to California at Grass Valley where she lives, the bishop says he can’t keep house without her.
 Her husband is 1st counselor to Bishop.
 Clare has been Relief Society President, Primary councilor, Y.L.P, ward Clerk, chorister, organist, Sunday school teacher.
 In fact whenever someone didn’t show up, Clara would get the job done with pleasure.
 Harold has drifted away he acted as Young Men secretary for one year, outside of that he hasn’t held any offices.
 Arvid is also not interested.
 Beatrice taught kindergarten class in Sunday school for many years.
 She had acted as dance instructor in M.I.A.
 I think this is her third year.
 For faith promoting incidents I know many my greatest have been answers to prayers healing of the sick ect.
 When Lois was 8 months old she had erysipelas all over her body.
 Dr. wouldn’t even come when we sent for him said it was impossible for her to live, faith the Elders and prayers saved her life.
 When Gen was 3 ½ years she had a ruptured appendix the Dr. said she couldn’t live.
 It was through faith Elders and prayers that God spared her life.
 When my husband was so ill in 1926 the Dr. said he couldn’t live, here again we knew that through faith administrations of the Elders and prayers his life was spared and many many times when illnesses and danger have overtaken us we have know that God has heard and answered our prayers.
 When I compare the life of Christ with that of Joseph Smith and study the life of the prophet I cannot question the truthfulness of the Gospel.
 My patriarchal blessing is a help and strength to me.
 I feel that is one thing every one should obtain and when you are in doubt or discouraged read it again.
 My parents accepted the Gospel, came to Zion gave me the opportunity and privilege of being a member of the Church of Jesus Christ of Latter Day Saints and gave me the association of honorable Latter Day Saint people, gave up all they had; home, relatives, friends for the Gospel that they might bring their children to the Zion.
 Therefore, I feel it’s my duty to search out the records of my Fore Fathers, do their temple work baptize, endow, link them up by sealing wives to husbands and children to parents that we may all be united as one large family in the hereafter.

 My father, mother, and father’s sisters have done most of my father’s line temple ordinances in the Manti temple.
-My husband and I have done some in Salt Lake Temple.
+My husband and I have done some in Salt Lake Temple .
 I have 3 lines of Genealogy that go back 8 generations one line goes back to 1595.
 My mother’s parents together with their children came from Vaarborg, a city on the coast of southern Sweden in 1856 as near as I have been able to find, my grandmother, mother, and one brother are the only one that came to America as far as I know.
 All my people older than I with the exception of 2 cousins are gone and they are on my fathers side so I have no one to go to for help, but I still hope to obtain a clue whereby I can find some of mother’s people for I feel the urge that their temple work must be done.
 I feel that God will yet answer my prayers and show me the way.

 No comments: